Chapter 30:

 With a flourish of its sword, the beast hoisted the gruesome blade into the air, readying to strike a final blow.

+But as I prepared my hands to deflect the killing blow, the attack never came.
+Instead, the troll began to cough blood before toppling over its barely functional ally.
 Rolling away from me, a trio of arrows and a smouldering scorch mark became visible on the creature's back.
-Less than thirty seconds after starting, it was done.
+Less than thirty seconds after starting, the fight was done.

 “And scene!”
 I cried out, hopping to my feet.

-Without hesitation, she pointed a finger gun at the barely conscious troll and fired a bolt of fire through his eye.
-The tense body instantly relaxed, and, with that, we were officially done.
+Without hesitation, she pointed a finger gun at the barely conscious beasts and fired a bolt of fire through their eyes.
+The tense bodies instantly relaxed, and, with a flash of light, the bodies disappeared, officially ending the combat experience.

 “You couldn’t see crap, Ri.”
-I shot back as I looked at my torn shirt and then up at the sorceress.
+I shot back, glancing at my torn shirt and then up at the sorceress as I continued.

-“Because you were too busy being a total badass.
-It's only been, what, a week and change since you got the keys to the kingdom, and suddenly, you can silently cast any and all spells?
+“You were too busy being a total badass.
+It's only been, what, a week and change since you got the keys to the oooh-whee kingdom, and suddenly, you can silently cast any-and-all spells?
 That’s wild.
 You’re so awesome!”

 Rionriv’s face scrunched up as she turned away from me.
 “Shut up!
-You complimenting me is weird.”
+No one calls it that!
+Plus, you complimenting me is weird.”

-I smirked as Aesandoral and Sharzin stepped into view.
+I smirked as Aesandoral and Sharzin made their presence known.
 Descending from the roof, Aesandoral pulled down the terracotta cloak draped over her head and shoulders, which she had used to improve her camouflage.
-Sharzin, on the other hand, had stuck to the alleys and was now blatantly apparent as her black cloak scurried along the midday street.
+Sharzin, on the other hand, had stuck to the shadowed alleys and was now blatantly apparent as her black cloak scurried along the midday street.

 “Yay, we did it!”
 Aesandoral squealed with excitement.
 “I was really nervous at first, but then I remembered you were cheering me on.”

 “Yeah, go us!
-See, I told you we’d be Three-Dee by Solstice.”
+See, I told you we’d be D-Rank by Solstice.”

 Sharzin approached my side and gave me a gentle punch to the hip.